jdcostllo/CNC/README.md

 <img src="images/CNC Shield.jpg" width=50%>

+The original development blog for the CNC shield can be found [here](https://blog.protoneer.co.nz/arduino-cnc-shield/).

 Some basic code can be found [here](https://www.aranacorp.com/en/using-an-arduino-cnc-shield-v3/).
 I suggest using this code only to identify the pins on the CNC shield and